jasonsbeer/Amiga-2000-EATX/README.md

 ### Kickstart ROM
 The Kickstart ROM is now a 27C512 EPROM.
 The original 27C400 EPROMs are no longer manufactured.
 Burn Kickstart to the 27C512 using an EPROM programmer, such as the common TL866II.
 There are no special considerations in this process.
 The two EPROMs are compatable.
 The pin configuration is different.

+### Board Layout
+For obvious reasons, it was necessary to move components relative to one another.
+Be sure to double check the orientation and position of any IC's before attaching.
+Most components have the same designation as the Amiga 2000.
+However, some components have been removed and others have been added with unique designations.
+The video socket has been relocated to the sixth slot position on the board.
+Zorro slots occupy positions 1-5 and the CPU slot occupies position 7.
+It is possible to have every slot populated simultaneously.

+### Support for ATX Power Supplies
+The original Amiga 2000 power supply is not supported.
+New ATX 24-pin power supplies are supported with -5V being supplied on board via a voltage regulator.
+The power switch header is positioned near the power socket on the board.

+### External Reset Switch
+The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on ATX computer cases.
+The reset switch header is found near XXXXXXXX.
+The external reset switch is valuable for when an Amiga keyboard is not available.

 ## What has not changed?
 ### Most External Ports
 The keyboard, joystick, mouse, parallel, serial, and audio ports are all present and function as they did in the Amiga 2000.
 The parallel, serial, mouse, and joystick ports are present as stacked DB9 and DB25 connectors, respectively.
-The Amiga keyboard port is a DIN5 connector.
+The Amiga keyboard port remains a DIN5 connector.

 ### Zorro II Slots
 There are no changes to the Zorro II slots.